 WEIGHT CLASS PERFORMANCE

-- Heavy retail sales declined substantially over same period.
+• Heavy retail sales increased over same period.

 REGIONS & CONFIGS